MultiplEYE-COST/wg1-experiment-implementation/experiment_implementation/data/RANDOMIZATION.md

 # Randomization for the MultiplEYE experiment
-This directory contains the randomization files for the MultiplEYE experiment.
 There are multiple parts of the experiment that are randomized:

 1. The order of the stimulus texts